Dart-Code/Website/_docs/settings.md

 # Custom Colors

-Some colors in Dart Code can be customised using the `workbench.colourCustomizations` section in settings.
+Some colors in Dart Code can be customized using the `workbench.colorCustomizations` section in settings.
 Supported colors are:

 ## dart.closingLabels

 The color of the "closing label" annotations against constructor, method invocations and lists that span multiple lines.
-If not supplied, the colour for `tab.inactiveForeground` will be used.
+If not supplied, the color for `tab.inactiveForeground` will be used.

 # Logging